top of page

 profile_aisling_vanderwalt.png

-Aisling completed her BSc(Hons) in Occupational Therapy at the National University of Ireland, Galway in 2010 before moving to the UK to start her career as an occupational therapist.
+Aisling completed her BSc(Hons) in Occupational Therapy at the National University of Ireland, Galway in 2010 before moving to the UK to start her career as an Occupational Therapist.

 Aisling has held team lead and senior positions at several centres for excellence in neurorehabilitation in the UK, including: